DataDog/hiring-engineers/answers.md

 ## Collecting APM Data

 A copy of the instrumented code has been included with the submission.

+A **http_check** has also been created to periodically poll the published endpoints and generate APM data.

 A sample dashboard is available [here.](https://app.datadoghq.com/dashboard/k57-ta4-g2h/tims-testapp-dashboard?from_ts=1609367921127&live=true&to_ts=1609368821127)